chinamike65/hugo-tuolesi/content/book4/book4en.md

 This is done with the practice of visualization, Dharma giving.

+##### (3) Fearless giving

-(3) Fearless giving to sentient beings has all kinds of horrors.
+Fearless giving to sentient beings has all kinds of horrors.
 To save sentient beings from fear is nothingness, fearless giving, and the result of fearless giving is health and longevity.

 For example, releasing life is fearless giving, and it is the best fearless giving.